 Importantly, they are legally required to conduct themselves ethically and to be open about their own interests.
 They are required to abide by the Code of Conduct, to register interests and to declare their interests on agenda items at meetings.

-This Parish Council conducts some of its detailed business through three committees, Finance and General Purposes and Planning, all report back through the Full Council.
-The Council may occasionally appoint a Sub-Committee or a Working Party to look at a particular issue and report back either to the Full Council or to a formal Committee.
+This Parish Council conducts some of its detailed business through two committees, Finance and Planning, which report back through to Full Council.
+The Council may occasionally appoint a Sub-Committee or a Working Group to look at a particular issue and report back either to the Full Council or to a formal committee.

 Powers And Duties Of Parish Councils